billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 ```

 Using Wireshark to monitor traffic, and __WITHOUT__ the CancellationToken being passed to the Blob API
-calls, I can see the service still goes on to fetch all 32MB from Azure Storage.
+calls, the service still goes on to fetch all 32MB from Azure Storage.

 <img src="/assets/images/wireshark-no-cancellation.png"/>

-After chaining through the CancellationToken from the request to the Blob API calls, I can see that
+After chaining through the CancellationToken from the request to the Blob API calls, when running the
-when running the same test the service connection to Azure Storage gets reset and the download aborted after about 200KB.
+same test the service connection to Azure Storage gets reset and the download aborted after about 200KB.

 <img src="/assets/images/wireshark-with-cancellation.png"/>

-Another important hygine consideration is to ensure the Blob stream is disposed once the response is sent.
+Another important hygine consideration is to ensure the Blob stream is disposed once the response is
+sent, else the blob stream and resulting connection remain active until garbage collected.

 # The Final Code